NixOS/rfcs/rfcs/0036-rfc-process-team-amendment.md

 ##### Final Comment Period (FCP)
 A period of ten calendar days, which will be called by the Shepherd Team after the RFC has received ample discussion and enough of the tradeoffs have been discussed.
-The Shepherd Team will propose to either accept, reject or postpone the RFC after the FCP.
+The Shepherd Team will propose to either accept or reject the RFC after the FCP.

 ## Process from Creation to Merge